 What has three letters, many aliases and is of major significance to the sound community?
 You guessed it: ADR aka Automated Dialog Replacement aka Additional Dialog Recording aka Dubbing aka Looping.
 All of these monikers are understood as the process of re-recording dialog that cannot be salvaged from a production.
 To make one thing clear, there is nothing automated about it.
 ADR is an art.

-Alan Blumlein is a true lost genius, an EMI engineer, who during his brief life propelled Britain to the vanguard of the modern electronics world.
+From Abbey Road Studios.
+Alan Blumlein – the man who invented stereo Alan Blumlein is a true lost genius, an EMI engineer, who during his brief life propelled Britain to the vanguard of the modern electronics world.
 Celebrations of some of Blumlein’s outstanding achievements in audio, television and radar were highlighted in the BBC Radio […]

 I have always been impressed by Ray Dolby.
 Like Steve Jobs and Edwin Land, who himself inspired Jobs, he was a great combination of creative technology and business acumen.
 He was a member of the Ampex team that perfected the first Quad video tape recorder.